Ajscheuer/andrew-scheuer/aboutme.md

 ---
-layout: single
+layout: page
-title: About
+title: About me
-permalink: /about/
-author_profile: true
+subtitle: My journey from academia to software engineering
 ---

-# About Me

 I'm a Software Engineer who loves building things that matter.
 Currently working at Allata, I specialize in fullstack development with React, Node.js, and .NET, focusing on cloud-based solutions that solve real problems.

 ## My Journey

 My path to software engineering has been unconventional.
-I started with a strong foundation in languages and literature, earning my MA from Syracuse University and serving as a Fulbright English Teaching Assistant in Argentina.
+I started with a strong foundation in languages and literature, earning my MA from Syracuse University and serving as a **Fulbright English Teaching Assistant** in Argentina.
 But technology called to me, leading me to pursue full-stack development through Acámica.

-Recently, I had the opportunity to serve as Head of Technology at Adam HRS, where I designed and built a complete EMR platform from the ground up, integrating AI capabilities using AWS Bedrock for intelligent healthcare workflows.
+Recently, I had the opportunity to serve as **Head of Technology at Adam HRS**, where I designed and built a complete EMR platform from the ground up, integrating AI capabilities using AWS Bedrock for intelligent healthcare workflows.

 ## What I Do